pennersr/django-allauth/README.rst

 The LinkedIn provider is OAuth based.
 Register your LinkedIn app over at `https://www.linkedin.com/secure/developer?newapp=`.
 Leave the OAuth redirect URL empty.
+API Key = App ID & Secret Key = App Secret
+* do not use the OAuth User Token & secret!

 You can specify the scope to use as follows::